Bubblemelon/Ruby-Stuff/ruby practice/README.md

 > Returns a string with each word's first letter capitalised.
 > e.g. "candy cane forest", returns "Candy Cane Forest".
 > Assumes no punctuation and assumes no spaces in the beginning of a sentence.
 This function cannot handle multiple spaces.
 > This implementation capitalises the first letter of every word in the given sentence/"string", looks for a "space" character and then capitalises the element to its right, next to this space.
-This function does not split the string into an array, it treats the "string" as an array and will always capitalises the start of the sentence.
+This function does not split the string into an array, it treats the "string" as an array.
+This function will always capitalise the start of the sentence.

 `capwords2(string)`

 > Same purpose as `capwords(string)` but implemented differently.
 > This implementation can handle punctuation and multiple spaces, at the beginning and end of the sentence i.e. anywhere between words.
 This means that a word is any character(s) enclosed by a space (using ! to denote a space character), e.g. "!asdf! " or "!asdf" or "asdf!", *asdf* is considered as a word.
 > This function splits the "string" into an array of words (including punctuation if any) and then capitalises each element in the array (if an element is a punctuation, it is ignored and is returned as part of the string in the same order it was received).
-This array is then joined as a string with spaces between each capitalised element.
+This array is then joined as a string with spaces between each capitalised element as the return string.

 ### [consec7.rb](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/consec7.rb)